Mission and Purpose

 - Health Careers Academy Pathway

 It is highly recommended that students enroll in the first course of the pathway in grade 10, the second course in grade 11, and the third course in grade 12.
-Students must complete the third course in grade 12.
-Please read the course catalog for specific descriptions about each course and pathway.
+Students can repeat the third course in their senior year if they take the class in grade 11.
+Please read the Oakmont course catalog for specific descriptions about each course and pathway.